zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-12-13-science-gallery.md

 ## Zero Waste Market

-Want to get your Zero Waste shopping shorted?
+Want to get your Zero Waste shopping sorted?
 Come check our market.
 We will be updating our list of vendors in the next few days.

 <!---
 Eco AnniePooh